 Jessica trained and certified as a labor doula with The Matrona, and trained as a postpartum doula and infant specialist with ProDoula.
 Jessica uses her varied backgrounds of social work, women’s studies, and birth work to provide the best care to the women and birthing people, families, and babies she serves.
 Jessica brings a deep passion for improving birth, supporting and empowering birthing people, and building community to her work.

-Jessica is also a La Leche League volunteer, and serves as the President and Executive Director for nonprofit The Birthing Circle.
+Jessica is also a La Leche League volunteer, and founded and served as the President and Executive Director for the nonprofit The Birthing Circle.
 Jessica founded The Birthing Circle with the goal of letting more families know that support is available for pregnancy, birth, and postpartum, and teaches others how to build community.
 This work is more than just a career for Jessica, but is a deep calling to serve and empower families not just during birth, but their entire lives.
 Jessica brings this passion to each and every one of her doula clients.